hammerpath/aos-battle-manual/README.md

 _Discalimer_ - This repository is undergoing development, and some rules may be incorrect or missing.

 ## TODO's

+### Game TODO´s

+- Store user faction type choice in local storage instead of redux state
+- Remove all deprecated stuff, such as admin and armies
+- Make Battle Formation selectable
+- Store battle formation choice in local storage instead of redux state
+- Extract Game setup from start-of-turn-phase and navigate to start-of-turn-phase from end-of-turn-phase
+- Parse and store ability execution information, such as "Once per Turn, Your Movement Phase"
+- Add user login
+- Store game info in DB
+- Fix parser bugs and parse more factions
+- Parse Manifestation Lore
+- Parse and save Warscrolls

+### General TODO's

 - Configure the top-level `parserOptions` property like this: